docsifyjs/docsify/docs/vue.md

 Vue content can mounted using a `<script>` tag in your markdown pages.

 !> Only the first `<script>` tag in a markdown file is executed.
-If you are working with multiple Vue components, all `Vue` instances must be created within the first `<script>` tag in your markdown.
+If you wish to mount multiple Vue instances using a script tag, all instances must be mounted within the first script tag in your markdown.

 ```html
 <!-- Vue 2.x  -->